We’re updating our terminology in Jira

 4. Select Save.

-Most teams supply an address to documentation about the project, roadmaps, or other important content outside of their Jira site.
+Most teams supply an address to documentation about the space, roadmaps, or other important content outside of their Jira site.
 If you use Confluence to collaborate, we recommend adding a link to your team's space.

-To change your project's URL:
+To change your space's URL:

 2. Select Details.